Coco (website): Mazan rapes

 In the Mazan rapes case, spanning from 2011 to 2020, 50 men were convicted of raping or sexually assaulting the same woman, Gisèle Pelicot, who was being sedated by her husband, Dominique Pelicot.
 Most of the abuses occurred at the Pelicots' home in Mazan, southern France.
-Pelicot would use Coco to contact men whom he would invite to rape his wife.
+Pelicot used Coco to contact men whom he would invite to rape his wife.
 The 51st defendant was found guilty of sedating and raping not Pelicot's wife but his own, with Pelicot participating to the abuses.
 Pelicot had contacted him on Coco and instructed him on how to proceed.